-Wedding seating charts can be one of the most complicated tasks of the entire wedding planning.
-You must sit down with your partner and arrange who should be next to who.
+Whether it was or wasn’t, it doesn’t get any easier as you get older.
+Because of this your wedding seating charts can be one of the most complicated tasks of the entire wedding planning!
+You must sit down with your partner & arrange who should be next to who.
 You might event feel that you are wasting time, because we both know there are more important issues than where guests sit.

 If you have no idea where to start and how to create the perfect wedding seating chart, we have your back with our simple guide to finding a seat for each guest and enjoying your big celebration without stressing out.
 So follow our guide below and avoid the chaos of who sits where.

 What You Will Learn about Creating Wedding Seating Charts:

 Let’s be honest, every family is different.
 We recommend you group tables together by categories.
 For example, family can gather at a table & co-workers of the bride and groom at another table.
 You can even make a “fun” table, where all the friends of the bride and groom sit.
 Last but not least make a special table for kids you might invite as well as out of town guests.

 You might even consider leaving the seating chart to the side and allow your guests to take the seat they prefer.
 However, this can become a decision that you could regret later.
 What if guests feel uncomfortable and later complain.
 Also we recommend you have some seating seat aside for your team of events pros to plan vendor meals.